-Reverse sneezing in dogs: is your dog reverse sneezing a lot?
+Reverse sneezing in dogs: is your dog reverse sneezing?
 2 min read

 If you’re unsure what a reverse sneeze is, it can be quite scary when it happens to your dog.
 More often than not, reverse sneezing in dogs is not a cause for concern but a trip to the vets might be in order if your dog is reverse sneezing regularly.

 Let’s take a closer look at reverse sneezing in dogs, the causes of it and how it can be treated.

 Put simply, a reverse sneeze is the opposite of a normal sneeze.
 Instead of blowing out air through their nose, the dog will inhale through it; they normally do this quite forcefully, which makes a loud noise, often referred to as ‘snorking’.
 A usual episode of reverse sneezing will last just 10-15 seconds.

 Reverse sneezing is more common in dogs than you might think.
 Have you noticed your pug reverse sneezing?
 That’ll be because it’s more common in flat-faced breeds than those with longer snouts.

 Just like normal sneezes are caused by trapped dust, particles in the air or other irritants, this is the case for reverse sneezes.

 A dog will sneeze normally if they’re getting rid of dust from their nasal passage, or if the nasal passage is irritated.
 When a dog reverse sneezes, the same reflex is at work except it’s getting rid of dust from their nasopharynx – which is right at the back of the nose, just above their voicebox.

 There are many causes of excessive reverse sneezing, or reverse sneezing getting worse.
 These include: